Liquidations: DeFi on a Knife-edge: Analysis

 We first examine the total number of borrowers and suppliers on Compound by considering any Ethereum account that, at any time within the observation period, either exhibited a non-zero cToken balance or borrowed funds for any Compound market.
 The change in the number of borrowers and suppliers over time is displayed in \autoref{fig:borrowers-suppliers-over-time}.

 We see that the total number of suppliers always exceeds the total number of borrowers.
-This is because on Compound, one can only borrow against funds he supplied, which automatically makes the borrower also a supplier.
-Interestingly, the number of suppliers has become increasingly bigger relative to the number of borrowers over time.
+This is because on Compound, one can only borrow against funds he supplied as collateral, which automatically makes the borrower also a supplier.
+Interestingly, the number of suppliers has increased relative to the number of borrowers over time.
 There is notable sudden jump in both the number of suppliers and borrowers in June~2020.

 In terms of total deposits, a very similar trend is observable in \autoref{fig:borrow-supply-over-time}, which shows that at the same time, the total supplied deposits increased, while the total borrows followed shortly after.
 Furthermore, the total funds borrowed exceeded the total funds locked for the first time in July 2020 and have remained so until the end of the examined period.
 We discuss the reasons behind this in the next part of this section.